insideout10/zoomable-treemap/README.md

 To install it on your computer open terminal and type:
 ```
+cd <path to your local web server>
 git clone https://github.com/insideout10/zoomable-treemap.git
 ```
-Enter the downloaded folder and open `index.html` in your browser.
+Enter the downloaded folder and open `localhost/zoomable-treemap/` in your browser.